ahmedcodein/tictactoe/README.md

 ## 5. Features

 This section summarizes the final look of the game website.
-It discusses each part of the website and provide some colours each part purpose.
+It discusses each part of the website and provides some colors to its purpose.

 ### 5.1.
 Header